desktop/desktop/docs/technical/editor-integration.md

 local repositories, and this is available from the main menu and right-clicking on a repository in the sidebar.

-### My favourite editor XYZ isn't listed here!
+### My favourite editor XYZ isn't supported!

 This is the checklist of things that it needs to support:

- - it supports opening a directory, not just a file
+ - the editor supports opening a directory, not just a file
- - it is installed by the user, so there is a reliable way to find it on the user's machine
+ - the editor is installed by the user, so there is a reliable way to find it on the user's machine
- - it comes with a command-line interface that can be launched
+ - it comes with a command-line interface that can be launched by Desktop

-If you think it satifies all these read on to understand how Desktop integrates with each OS, and if you're still keen to integrate this please fork and contribute a pull request for the team to review.
+If you think your editor satifies all these please read on to understand how Desktop integrates with each OS, and if you're still keen to integrate this please fork and contribute a pull request for the team to review.

 ## Windows